Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 That exchange pretty much dried up Chuck’s supply of small talk.
 "Anything we should watch out for?"

-"Well, we just had about ten tons of angry space marines with guns go tearing through, so…"
+"Well, we just had about ten tons of angry space marines with guns go tearing through, so..."

 "...Check the deck plating, got it."